tigerbeetle/tigerbeetle/docs/reference/account_balances.md

 The timestamp refers to the same [`Transfer.timestamp`](./transfers.md#timestamp) which changed the [`Account`](./accounts.md).

+The amounts refer to the account balance recorded _after_ the transfer execution.

 Constraints:

 * Type is 64-bit unsigned integer (8 bytes)